High School GPA Calculator - Calculate Your Grade Point Average

 • College applications - Calculate cumulative GPA for university admissions

-• Academic tracking - Monitor your high school academic performance
+• Academic tracking - Monitor high school academic performance

 • Scholarship applications - Verify GPA meets scholarship requirements